t-clark04/bayesian.gtheory/README.md

 G-coefficient being above an inputted threshold for that particular combination!
-The user even has the option of specifying prior distributions for any or all of the variance components through the `set_prior()` function in `brms`, but the author decided to make this example simple by keeping the default null priors.
+The user even has the option of specifying prior distributions for any or all of the variance components through the `set_prior()` function in `brms`, but the author decided to keep this example simple by leaving the default null priors.

 ``` r
 # Loading in the package